 2017 NES Book Award Winners

 New England Society in the City of New York (NES) is pleased to announce the winners of the 2017 New England Society Book Awards, honoring books of merit that celebrate New England and its culture.
+We invite you to see the coverage of the event and many wonderful photos in the New York Social Diary.
+You will see the photos by Annie Watt at the bottom of the NYSD page.

 The One-In-A-Million Boy, by Monica Wood (Houghton Mifflin Harcourt):